 This post was originally published in May 2018.
 It has been updated as of April 2020 with improvements to the text and recipe.

 There aren’t too many drink recipes kicking around here, I think partly because I don’t have a good blender (hello Vitamix you can send one my way anytime you like) and because drinks seem a bit too simple sometimes.
-But this was a hit, with a friend coming over on the weekend specifically to make it again, and it’s a great way to use rhubarb.
+But this was a hit, and it’s a great way to use rhubarb.

-I shared a rhubarb almond cake recipe a while back and there are a few other healthy rhubarb recipes here, but I’d never used it to make a drink before.
+I shared a rhubarb almond cake recipe a while back and there are a few other healthy rhubarb recipes on OE, but I’d never used it to make a drink before.
 If you haven’t, either, try it!
 It was a pleasant surprise.

 - 1 litre / 4 cups water

 - Juice of 2 lemons (about 1/3 cup)